lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 ![API outout](/assets/pelican-plugins/api.png)

 This is what our plugin generates.
 It looks quite simple and it actually is!
-We only need to iterate over the pages, buffer their titles and slugs, and finally generate a valid JavaScript file.
+We only need to iterate over the documents, get their titles and slugs, and finally generate a valid JavaScript file.

 Let's begin with the signals: